4styler/gcode-to-png/README.md

 # gcode-to-png
 (License: grep(GNU GENERAL PUBLIC LICENSE))

+For execute Powershellscripts you need to set the Execution policy to unrestricted, start powershell and type:
+"Set-ExecutionPolicy unrestricted"
+and press return.

 Create a png file of each Layer of a GCode (optimized for CURA and Simplify3D GCode files).
 To display it, i will take "spacedesk" to make my Smartphone to a second screen on the PC.